Cardinal Heenan Catholic High School: Academic attainment

 The school has a well below average Progress 8 score, a score provided to schools by the government based on the academic progress that pupils make from the end of Key Stage 2 to the end of Key Stage 4.
 Such scores are based on 8 qualifications from pupils at each school.
 The percentage of boys entering the "English Baccalaureate" (entered for examination in English, Maths, Science, a foreign language, and either History or Geography), stood at 15%, below the local authority average of 34% and the England average of 39%.
 The school's percentage of boys who attained a Grade 5 award in English and Maths at GCSE level was just below the local authority average (37%), at 34%, and below the England average of 45%.

 The schools Attainment 8 score, based on the performance of pupils in up to 8 qualifications, stood at 41.4%, just below the local authority average of 41.7%, and the England average of 46.2%.
 Despite this, the school performed strongly in the number of boys either staying in education or entering employment upon leaving the school, with 95% either staying in education or taking employment, compares to the local authority average of 92% and the England average of 94%.

-School uniform

-The school has an agreed school uniform, as determined by the school uniform policy.
-All boys are expected to wear the correct school uniform as deemed acceptable by the uniform policy.
-The current school uniform for boys attending the school includes: